kspicer80/kspicer80.github.io/content/posts/2022-05-25-real-world-beautiful-soup-html-table-parsing.md

 And we have something super-easy to get into that fantastic ```.md``` extension.
 A fun little test case here.
 More to come, I'm sure, as always.

+The repo with this really simple script is available [here](https://github.com/kspicer80/bs4_playground).